nablang/nablang/doc/nabla/basic-syntax.md

       pick k => v
     end

-since this form is not very pleasing:
+since the following form doesn't look very pleasing:

-    do
+    ->
       ...
     end.call

-we can `make` without `pick` instead
+we can use `make` without `pick` to achieve the same effect

     make
       ...